 The objective of our research is to realize distributed CSCW (Computer Supported Cooperative Work) systems from their high level specifications.
-In this paper, our primary focus is on the specification model for secure distributed collaboration systems.
-The specifi cation model is developed to address security and coordination requirements of these systems.
-The approach to realize the runtime environment from this specifi cation model by means of a generic policydriven middleware is presented in [23].
+In this paper, our primary focus is on developing a specification model to address security and coordination requirements of distributed collaboration systems.
+The approach to realize the runtime environment for a collaboration system from its specification by means of a generic policy-driven middleware is presented in [19].
 A policy-based approach decouples the coordination and security aspects of a collaboration system from the implementation of the collaboration objects.
 This makes it easy for different policies to be plugged in, allowing flexibility in designing as well as modifying a collaboration environment.
 Several factors motivate this approach.
 Collaboration environments often span multiple administrative domains.
 The requirements of a collaboration system may evolve with changes in administrative policies and user experience.
 With advances in technology, new devices, tools or artifacts may need to be integrated into a collaboration environment.
 This can warrant a reconfiguration of the system with changes in the governing policies.

 Coordination requirements in collaboration systems include synchronization and precedence constraints.
-The general requirements of security in such systems are related to confi dentiality and integrity of the shared data, privacy of a user's actions, auditability and non-repudiation of users' actions, and the integrity of operations to ensure that only authorized participants perform certain sensitive tasks.
+The general security requirements in such systems are related to confidentiality and integrity of shared data, privacy, auditability and non-repudiation of users' actions, and the integrity of operations to ensure that only authorized participants perform certain sensitive tasks.
 Additionally, CSCW systems pose several unique security requirements not present in traditional operating systems and databases [8].
-An important characteristic of collaboration environments is the need to have dynamic security policies such as dynamic "separation of duties" constraints as well as context sensitive access control mechanisms that depend on participants' past actions and the execution state of the collaboration.
-The existing research on security in collaboration targets either synchronous groupware applications or asynchronous workflow.
-However, the security requirements and solutions proposed for these two areas are different, when, in practice, synchronous collaboration comes into existence in many stages of asynchronous workflow.
-Shen and Dewan [4] presented an access control model with a set of rights that are unique to shared-view based GUI interface control in groupware environments.
-In workflow, database oriented security is prevalent [1, 10].
+An important characteristic of collaboration systems is the need to have dynamic security policies such as dynamic "separation of duties" constraints as well as context sensitive access control mechanisms that depend on participants' past actions and the execution state of the collaboration.

 In this paper, we present a specification model that can capture the various coordination and security requirements outlined above.
-Past research in this area, such as Task Based Access Control (TBAC) [19, 1], shows that the specification of many dynamic security requirements necessitates a unified model for expressing coordination and security policies.
-Our objective is similar to COCA [12] and DCWPL [2] in their approach of constructing a distributed collaboration environment from a high level specification.
+Past research in this area, such as Task Based Access Control (TBAC) [2, 16], shows that the specification of many dynamic security requirements necessitates a unified model for expressing coordination and security policies.
+Our objective is similar to COCA [11] and DCWPL [3] in their approach of constructing a distributed collaboration environment from a high level specification.
 However, these specifications are limited to coordination policies.
 They do not provide adequate support for security policies like user-assignment to roles, dynamic access control or history based security constraints.
 Moreover, they do not provide any mechanisms for hierarchical organization of collaboration systems and context sensitive privileges.

-The role based specification model for collaboration systems presented here supports the expression of requirements such as "separation of duties", intra-role and inter-role coordination, admission control policies, role activation constraints, and dynamic access control policies.
-An important aspect of this work is reflected by the fact that the specification model has been integrated with a policy-driven middleware to realize the runtime environments for collaboration systems [23].
+The role based specification model presented here supports the expression of requirements such as "separation of duties", intra-role and inter-role coordination, admission control policies, role activation constraints, and dynamic access control policies.
+An important aspect of this work is reflected by the fact that the specification model has been integrated with a policy-driven middleware to realize the runtime environments for collaboration systems [19].
 In the specification model, we introduce the notion of reusable activity templates, which provide a facility to dynamically create activity instances, which can be hierarchically nested.
 Based on this specification model, we have devised an XML schema to express collaboration specifications using XML.
-In this paper, for the sake of simplicity and brevity, rather than using XML, we use a notation that is simple and conceptually easy to follow.
+In this paper, rather than XML, we use a notation that is simple and conceptually easy to follow.